misb1280/stockmarkettool/README.md

 A Python console application that retrieves, analyzes, and visualizes stock market data using the [Alpha Vantage API](https://www.alphavantage.co/documentation/).

-This was originally developed as a college **Intro to Programming** group project — I led most of the development and implemented the core logic, API integration, and visualization features.
+This was originally developed as a college **Introduction to Programming** group project — I led most of the development and implemented the core logic, API integration, and visualization features.

 ---